We explain the 101 most important stock market terms and decipher financial jargon with simple definitions and practical examples.

 Penny stocks are usually small companies with a low capitalization, lacking liquidity, meaning they trade infrequently.
 Because of low liquidity, the spread, the difference between the bid and ask prices, will be larger, making it more difficult to trade for a profit.

-The Price-Earnings Ratio (PE Ratio or PER) is a formula for performing a company valuation.
+The Price-Earnings Ratio (PE Ratio or PER) is a company valuation formula.
 It is calculated by dividing the current stock price by the previous 12 months’ earnings per share (EPS).
 A P/E Ratio of 12 means you would pay $12 for every $1 of earnings if you invested.
 PER should only be used to compare companies in the same industry.

 Points Moves in Stocks

 A portfolio is a diversified package of stocks designed to limit risks.
-Most people create portfolios with strategies such as Modern Portfolio Theory (MPT).
+Most people create portfolios using Modern Portfolio Theory (MPT) strategies.
 Many ETFs and mutual funds own portfolios of stocks.

 Post-Modern Portfolio Theory (PMPT)